arnoldkoss/rock-paper-scissors/README.md

 **Body Background:** Dark Gray is used for the background of the main content, providing a subtle and elegant contrast that is easy on the eyes.

-**Game Interface:** White is utilized for the game interface, ensuring a clean and minimalistic design that highlights the game elements effectively.
+**Game Interface:** Whitesmoke is utilized for the game interface, ensuring a clean and minimalistic design that highlights the game elements effectively.

 **Text:** Black is employed for the text, ensuring optimal readability and clarity against the white background, creating a seamless and user-friendly experience.